rum-archive/rum-archive/src/docs/methodology.md

 ### Minimum Count Threshold

 Some datasets may have a Minimum Count Threshold for aggregated data.
-For example, the mPulse [dataset](/datasets) has a Minimum Count Threhold for the Page Loads table of 5, so all tuples in the exported data that aren't represented by **at least** 5 unique hits will be discarded.
+For example, the mPulse [dataset](/datasets) has a Minimum Count Threshold for the Page Loads table of 5, so all tuples in the exported data that aren't represented by **at least** 5 unique hits will be discarded.

 This threshold is intended to ensure individual experiences are not directly represented within the sample set.
 If the